-Welcome to our guide to Electrical Transformers!
+Welcome to our guide to Electrical Transformer!
 Whether you’re new to the industry or a seasoned pro, here are the basics you need.
 From what an electric transformer is to the various types available, we’ll bring you up to speed on these important devices.
 Let’s get started!

-What is an Electrical Transformers?
+What is an Electrical Transformer?

 Figure 1-1 Electricity transformer